Where to publish: some guidelines

 -

-So-called ‘predatory’ publications tend to charge authors a fee, and claim to provide publishing services, such as peer review, that they do not then deliver.
-It is sometimes hard to clearly distinguish between a ‘predatory’ and ‘non-predatory’ publication, and even if a particular publication is seen as ‘predatory’, it does not mean that individual articles within it are necessarily poor quality research.
+So-called ‘predatory’ or questionable publications charge authors a fee, and claim to provide publishing services such as peer review, that they do not then deliver.
+It is sometimes hard to clearly distinguish between a ‘predatory’ and ‘non-predatory’ publication, and even if a particular publication demonstrates predatory behaviour, it does not mean that individual articles within it are necessarily poor quality research.
 Some publications may also mistakenly be branded as predatory because of the design of their website or quality of their English language.
-However, as a researcher, you will want to avoid publishing somewhere that is misrepresenting the quality of its publishing services - as well as causing you reputational damage, it may mean that you lose out on thorough and supportive engagement with your work through peer review.
-Thinking carefully about your publication choices using the above suggestions should help you avoid publishing in these journals, but we also recommend looking at the longer checklist created by Think, Check, Submit when assessing a prospective publication.
+However, as a researcher, you will not want to publish somewhere that misrepresents the quality of its publishing services - as well as causing you reputational damage, it may mean that you lose out on thorough and supportive engagement with your work through peer review.
+Thinking carefully about your publication choices using the above suggestions should help you choose an appropriate and trustworthy home for your work, but we also recommend looking at the longer checklist created by Think, Check, Submit when assessing a prospective publication.

 - Books and chapters